Generic Name: methohexital

-- What are the possible side effects of methohexital (Brevital Sodium)?
+- What are the possible side effects of methohexital?

-- What is the most important information I should know about methohexital (Brevital Sodium)?
+- What is the most important information I should know about methohexital?

-- What should I discuss with my health care provider before receiving methohexital (Brevital Sodium)?
+- What should I discuss with my health care provider before receiving methohexital?

-- What should I avoid after receiving methohexital (Brevital Sodium)?
+- What should I avoid after receiving methohexital?

 - Where can I get more information?

-Methohexital is in a group of drugs called barbiturates (bar-BIT-chur-ates).
+Methohexital is a barbiturate (bar-BIT-chur-ate).
 Methohexital slows the activity of your brain and nervous system.

-Methohexital is used to make you fall asleep before a surgery or other medical procedure.
-It is usually given in combination with other types of anesthesia.
+Methohexital is used to cause you to fall asleep before a surgery or other medical procedure.

-Methohexital may also be used for purposes other than those listed in this medication guide.
+Methohexital may also be used for purposes not listed in this medication guide.

-What are the possible side effects of methohexital (Brevital Sodium)?
+What are the possible side effects of methohexital?

 - severe burning or swelling where the medicine was injected;